Showing posts with label parks. Show all posts

 Old Bank Street Park Garden

 Next, we rode to Frazier Park.
-(Never been to this park) I was surprised at how beautiful and serene.
-It had blooming Hydrangeas, and Magnolia trees were in bloom, as other shrubs, trees, and flowers along a running stream with a cross bridge.
+(Never been to this park) I was surprised at how beautiful and serene it was.
+It had blooming Hydrangeas, and Magnolia trees were in bloom, along with other shrubs, trees, and flowers, by a running stream with a cross-bridge.

 Frazier Park

 We rode over to Albany to Delano Rose Walk and the Children's Riverwild Playground, splash pad, and Garden.
-We had taken the grandkids to play in the park when they were small.
+We took the grandkids to the park to play when they were small.
 The River Wild Garden Walkway was new to us.

 DragonFly